Tirana: Museums

 Tirana is the home to a number of museums dedicated to a wide array of arts.
-The National Museum of History is located at the Skanderbeg Square and the most representative museum of Tirana.
+The National History Museum is located at the Skanderbeg Square and the most representative museum of Tirana.
 The mosaic above the entrance is the most dominant feature of the museum displaying the story of how the Albanian people have fought against invasion and occupation throughout history.

 Founded in 1948, the National Museum of Archaeology at the Mother Teresa Square displays a wide collection of research and discoveries belonging to the archaeological locations around Albania.
-It exhibits span from prehistory through antiquity and the Middle Ages to the twentieth century, offering an overview of the country's historical diversity.
+Its exhibits span from prehistory through antiquity and the Middle Ages to the twentieth century, offering an overview of the country's historical diversity.